livingdocsIO/documentation/design/migrations/migrations.md

 #### Layouts

-The layouts define HTML wrapper blocks that are wrapped around the whole HTML of a livingdocs article.
-They are always used to render the article inside the livingdocs editor and depending on implementation also on the delivery frontends.
+The layouts define HTML wrapper blocks that are wrapped around the whole HTML of a Livingdocs article.
+They are always used to render the article inside the Livingdocs editor and depending on implementation also on the delivery frontends.

 Changes in the markup of a layout are not subject to a migration.
 Depending on the frontend implementation they might require a re-publishing of existing articles.
 Adding new layouts is also not subject to a migration.
 Removing or renaming a layout though is a breaking change and requires a migration.